GTreasury Logo

 As companies implement and run foreign currency (FX) risk management programs, they need to be aware of some common mistakes.
 Not all treasuries will encounter every mistake, but they are sure to encounter at least one of these—if not now, then in the not-too-distant future.

-• Top 5 Balance Sheet Hedges That Create Risky Positions
+• 5 Balance Sheet Hedge Challenges That Create Risky Positions

 Once a company establishes a balance sheet program, it likely runs on auto-pilot from then on.
 Exposures are gathered, forecasted, netted, hedged and adjusted inter-month, and the results of the program are reported — but rarely is there a “review” of the hedge program from top to bottom.